MF Global executive details scramble for funds

 | WASHINGTON

-WASHINGTON MF Global's MFGLQ.PK North America chief financial officer plans to tell lawmakers on Wednesday that she desperately sought fund transfers to cover the customer account shortfall in the final hours before the firm's collapse, but that some banks would not execute them.
+WASHINGTON MF Global's MFGLQ.PK North America chief financial officer plans to tell lawmakers on Wednesday that she desperately sought to transfer funds to cover the customer account shortfall in the final hours before the firm's collapse, but that some banks would not execute them.

-In prepared testimony, Christine Serwinski also said she was convinced at first that the roughly $1 billion deficit in customer funds had to be an accounting error and only learned on the morning of the bankruptcy that the shortfall was real.
+In prepared testimony, Christine Serwinski also said she was convinced at first the roughly 626 million pounds deficit in customer funds had to be an accounting error and only learned on the morning of the bankruptcy that the shortfall was real.

 "We worked relentlessly throughout the early morning hours and, indeed, throughout the day on October 31, to try to bring the segregated and secured accounts back to the appropriate levels," she said in her first public remarks about the events surrounding MF Global Holdings Ltd's collapse and the ongoing search for missing customer money.